Internal Medicine I

 • Self-assessment quizzes to test and reinforce your understanding

-The program consists of 6 modules and includes at least 50 hours of educational content.
+The training program consists of 6 modules and includes at least 50 hours of educational content.
 Modules are released sequentially, and you will have two months to complete each module, allowing ample time to integrate the material into your daily practice.
 Please note that the 50 hours refers to the webinar content alone.
 To complete the full program, including learning materials, clinical cases, and quizzes, you should expect to spend approximately 10–12 hours per module.
 This ensures a thorough and comprehensive learning experience.

 This case-based and varied learning format ensures that the content remains practical, clinically relevant, and directly applicable, while keeping the learning experience dynamic and engaging throughout the entire program.

-This trajectory is designed to give you more than just knowledge.
+This training program is designed to give you more than just knowledge.
 It aims to build a solid foundation in internal medicine and the confidence to apply it in your daily clinical work.
 By combining theory with case-based learning, you will develop a structured approach to even the most complex cases, allowing you to make well-reasoned decisions with greater certainty.

 Beyond the clinical benefits, the program is also accredited by RACE for 50 continuing education credits, ensuring that your learning is formally recognized.